Local Exchangeability: Local exchangeability

 \subsection{de Finetti representation}

-We aim to show that \cref{defn:localexch} is a useful assumption in practice.
-One way of doing so would be to show that it guarantees the existence of a simple conditional structure that we can leverage in the design of statistical inference procedures.
-Another would be to demonstrate that it justifies a Bayesian approach when dealing with covariate-dependent data.
-We achieve both of these goals in \cref{thm:dfrep} by developing a de Finetti-like representation of locally exchangeable data similar to \cref{eq:deF} and \cref{eq:deFPartial}.
-In order to do so, we require a weak assumption on the space $\mcT$ given by \cref{assum:infsep}. \bnumdefn[Infinitely-separable space] A premetric space $(d, \mcT)$ is \emph{infinitely separable} if there exists a countable subset $\mfT \subseteq \mcT$ such that for all $t\in \mcT$, there exists a Cauchy sequence $(t_n)_{n\in\nats}$ in $\mfT$ such that $t_n \to t$ and $|\{t_n : n\in\nats\}| = \infty$. \enumdefn When $d$ is a metric, infinite separability is equivalent to $\mcT$ being separable with no isolated points.
+In the previous example, we used the fact that the variables $X_t$ were conditionally independent given a latent random variable $\theta$ to demonstrate their local exchangeability.
+A natural question to ask is whether \emph{all} locally exchangeable processes exhibit a similar structure. \cref{thm:dfrep} answers this question in the affirmative, by providing a de Finetti-like representation of locally exchangeable processes similar to \cref{eq:deF} and \cref{eq:deFPartial}.
+This representation guarantees the existence of a simple conditional structure that can be leveraged in the design of statistical inference procedures, and justifies a Bayesian approach when dealing with covariate-dependent data.
+We first require a weak assumption on the space $\mcT$. \bnumdefn[Infinitely-separable space] A premetric space $(d, \mcT)$ is \emph{infinitely separable} if there exists a countable subset $\mfT \subseteq \mcT$ such that for all $t\in \mcT$, there exists a Cauchy sequence $(t_n)_{n\in\nats}$ in $\mfT$ such that $t_n \to t$ and $|\{t_n : n\in\nats\}| = \infty$. \enumdefn When $d$ is a metric, infinite separability is equivalent to $\mcT$ being separable with no isolated points.
 When $d$ is a pseudometric, it is equivalent to the existence of a countable dense subset $\mfT \subseteq \mcT$ such that for all $t\in \mcT$ and $\epsilon > 0$, $|\{t' \in \mfT : d(t,t') < \epsilon\}| = \infty$.
 In general, infinite separability ensures that there are infinitely many elements to swap ``nearby'' each covariate value of interest $t\in\mcT$.
-This prevents the situation where observations satisfy finite exchangeability \citep{Diaconis77,Diaconis80} but not infinite exchangeability, where it is known that no conditionally independent representation exists.
+This assumption precludes the situation where observations satisfy finite exchangeability \citep{Diaconis77,Diaconis80} but not infinite exchangeability.

 \cref{thm:dfrep} shows that under infinite separability, the desired de Finetti-like representation indeed does exist.
 In particular, we show that there is a unique probability measure-valued process $G$ that renders $X$ conditionally independent, and that $G$ satisfies a continuity property with the same ``smoothness'' as the observed process.
 For the precise statement of the result in \cref{thm:dfrep}, recall that a \emph{modification} of a stochastic process $G$ on $\mcT$ is any other process $G'$ on $\mcT$ such that $\forall t\in\mcT, \, \Pr\left(G_t = G'_t\right) = 1$. \bnthm Suppose $(d, \mcT)$ is infinitely separable.
 Then the process $X$ is locally exchangeable with respect to $d$ if and only if there exists a random measure-valued stochastic process $G=(G_t)_{t\in\mcT}$ (unique up to modification) such that for any finite subset of covariates $T\subset \mcT$ and $t, t' \in \mcT$,